swedishembedded/sdk/doc/lib/example/main-features.rst

 Main Features
 *************

-This library currently just initializes.
+This library currently has no features and serves purely as a very basic example.